CHCAA-EDUX/NLP-AU/syllabus/readme.md

   * (2020). _Linear Algebra for Everyone_.
 Wellesley, MA: Wellesley-Cambridge Press.
 * VanderPlas, J. (2016). _Python Data Science Handbook_.
 [Access](https://jakevdp.github.io/PythonDataScienceHandbook/)

-## Padlet ##
+## Padlet on Brightspace ##

-We will use the "CogSci-AU" channel for class-related communication.
-Please ask (and answer) questions in this Slack channel.
+We will use Brightspace for class-related communication.
+Please ask (and answer) questions in the Padlet, which you can find under `General Information`.
 There is no such thing as a stupid or trivial question!
 If a classmates asks a question you know an answer to, try and answer.
-Slack is not only for instructor-student interaction, it is for all students to share knowledge and resources, and to get answers as fast as possible.
+The padlet is not only for instructor-student interaction, it is for all students to share knowledge and resources, and to get answers as fast as possible.

-Slack is best-suited for short technical questions and individual threads or channels for extended conversations on a given topic.

 ## Asking questions (on the Padlet, in class, and elsewhere) ##